Edd-Venv/ChatApp/README.md

 # ChatApp

-Private message application, using we sockets.
+Private message application, using web sockets.

 Perfoms CRUD Opertaions.
 Has Authentication using JWT.